William P. Murphy Jr.: Background

-Murphy graduated from Harvard University in 1946 with a major in pre-medicine and a minor in architecture.
+William Parry Murphy Jr. was born in Boston on November 11, 1923, the son of hematologist William Parry Murphy and Harriet (née Adams) Murphy, the first woman to become a licensed dentist in Massachusetts.
+Murphy grew up in Brookline, Massachusetts.
+He graduated from Harvard University in 1946 with a major in pre-medicine and a minor in architecture.
 He received his M.D. in 1947 from the University of Illinois and also studied physiologic instrumentation at the Massachusetts Institute of Technology from 1947 to 1948.